A Joint Model and Data Driven Method for Distributed Estimation: Conclusion

 \section{Conclusion}

 In this paper, we propose a joint model and data driven method for the quantization-based distributed estimation problem.
-First, for sensors with binary quantization and conditionally i.i.d. observations, the MSE lower bound for the estimation of the desired parameter is derived, and a binary probabilistic quantizer is designed to minimize this lower bound.
-The optimality of the mean-fusion operation at the FC for the estimation with MMSE criterion is proved and a corresponding FC design is proposed to minimize the estimation MSE.
+First, for sensors with binary quantization and conditionally i.i.d. observations, the MSE lower bound for the distributed estimation is derived, and a binary probabilistic quantizer is designed to minimize this lower bound.
+The optimality of the mean-fusion operation at the FC for the estimation with MMSE criterion is proved and a corresponding FC design is proposed.
 Considering the practical scenarios that the distributions of both the desired parameter and observation noise are unknown or only the noise distribution is known, a joint model and data driven method is proposed to train the probability controller in quantizer and the estimator in FC as DNNs.
 By relaxing the binary quantization constraint at the sensors, the results are extended to the cases of multi-bit parallel quantization and one-hot quantization.
 Simulation results reveal that the proposed method outperforms state-of-the-art schemes under certain conditions.